gitmj/receipe/README.md

-# Cover Letter Generation with OpenAI GPT-3
+# Receipe generation with OpenAI GPT-3

-Live version of this app at [cover letter] (https://gitmj-cover-letter-app-ya4c20.streamlit.app/)
+Live version of this app at TODO [cover letter] (https://gitmj-cover-letter-app-ya4c20.streamlit.app/)